-On Twitter, Weinberg writes that sites “linked to Russian disinformation” will now be demoted in search results, and the search engine will also display special information fields at the top of the page to help users find accurate and high-quality information “on quick-opening topics.” .
-Interestingly, Weinberg did not specify which are sites in question.
+On Twitter, Weinberg writes that sites “linked to Russian disinformation” will now be demoted in search results, and the search engine will also display special information fields at the top of the page to help users find accurate and high-quality information “on quick-opening topics”.
+Interestingly, Weinberg did not specify which sites are in question.

 Also, in a recent House hearing, Kathy McInnis, senior manager of public policy at DuckDuckGo, said the company had “paused” its cooperation with the Yandex search engine in the Russian and Turkish markets.